Stephen Lawrence was a black teenager who lived in Eltham in South London.

 In 2012, two of the original suspects in Stephen's killing, Gary Dobson and David Norris, were found guilty of his murder and sent to prison, after new evidence was found.

-Although there were other suspects in Stephen's murder, the Metropolitan police have said that its inquiry was "unlikely to progress" without any new evidence.
+Although there were other suspects in Stephen's murder, the Metropolitan police have now closed 'active' investigations.
+They've said they will look into any new information that emerges later on.

 For many people, Stephen's murder and the investigation into it by the police showed that there was still a lot of racism in Britain.